samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 |--------|------------|--------|
 | csr-active-config | 03080000 | Data |

- - Disable AMFI by adding the following to your boot arguments.
+ - Disable AMFI by adding the following to your boot-args.

 | Key*   | Value      |   Type |
 |--------|------------|--------|
 | boot-args | amfi=0x80 | String |

+If you run into issues with Electron based apps after disabling SIP, ie: *Discord*, *Google Chrome*, *VS Code*, add the following to your boot-arg `ipc_control_port_options=0`.

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.